tahmed11/AppSec_Interview_QnA/Common_Security_Questions.md

 Mechanism used to restrain, regulate or reduce vulnerabilities.
 Controls can be corrective, detective, preventive or deterrent.

 ### NIST Cyber security framework:
 1. Identify
 2. Protect
 3. Detect
 4. Respond
 5. Recover

-CORS
 #### Same origin policy
 Same origin policy defines:
 1. Each site has it’s own resources like cookie, DOM and javascript namespace